vaidik/incoming/README.rst

 formats for data exchange, **incoming** aims at solving the problem of validating JSON with structure and ease.

 **incoming** is a small framework for validating JSON.
-Its up to you where and how to use it.
-A common use-case (and the primary reason why I wrote this framework) was using it for writing HTTP servers to validate incoming JSON payload.
+It's up to you where and how to use it.
+A common use-case (and the primary reason why I wrote this framework) was using it to validate incoming JSON when writing HTTP servers.

 Features
 ++++++++